-Traditionally speaking, there’s been no better way for young people to travel over the last half-century than through Studying Abroad.
-University-sponsored programs, where students can gain credit, live amongst their classmates, and experience a completely new culture for a semester was the gateway to the world for a generation of American college students.
+If we're traditionally speaking, there’s been no better way for young people to travel all over the world for the past half-century than through Studying Abroad.
+Almost not even needing an explanation anymore, students can partake in university-sponsored programs, gain credit, live amongst their classmates, and experience a completely new culture for a semester.
+This was the gateway to the world for a generation of American college students.

 The clear alternative to Studying Abroad is an International Internship.
 Structured in many ways like a Study Abroad program, students who Intern Abroad are eligible for credit, live amongst other students, and will be thrust into a totally new culture for an 8-12 week program.
 The biggest difference between the two however, is the hands-on work experience one gains in an internship.
 This not only provides students with a deeper insight into their new city, but also the essential boost to their resume upon graduation from college.